Jawzalanazi/DataStructuresLabsProjects/README.md

 - `contains(Order o)` method: Checks if a specific order exists in the tree using the item's price as the key.

+### 📚 Lab 11 – Hash Table Implementation (Collision Handling)
+A project implementing a **HashTable** using various collision handling techniques.
+Features:
+- **Linear Probing**: Handles collisions by checking the next available slot in a linear sequence.
+- **Quadratic Probing**: Uses a quadratic sequence to resolve collisions.
+- **Double Hashing**: Uses a second hash function to calculate an offset for collision resolution.
+- Operations include inserting, probing, removing, and printing elements in the hash table.